 - We’re not allowed in the SSSI part of Wheatland Farm – can’t think why – all those deer, foxes, pheasants, snipe etc are just begging for a jump scare – and what does it matter if I scrub up a few orchids while sniffing out a vole?

 - I can’t go in the ponds either because the moorhens nest all summer – but personally I don’t like getting wet.

 - My mates bring their own beds and usually a throw for furniture – spoils the fun for other dogs if you ask me, but apparently some people don’t like doggy sofas.
 Strange these humans…

 - You’ll like it here coz you get to stay with your pack – dogs aren’t left in the accommodation (some pups can’t help having a good chew can they – and that gets expensive).

 - There’s no cats – ‘cept the neighbours’ ones.
 Pity that.
 I wish people would bring their cats coz I love them.
 Couldn’t eat a whole one though…

-- There are a few other rules, like not eating the chickens and not bothering livestock and not running rampant during the bird nesting season, but if you come to visit you’ll get all the details.
+- There are a few other rules, like not eating the chickens and not bothering livestock, but if you come to visit you’ll get all the details.
 If you want to check, sniff out the small print.